kpuputti/node-exec-all/README.md

 # exec-all

-Execute a bunch of commands.
+Execute a bunch of commands in parallel.

+## TODO

+- docs, examples
+- tests

 ## MIT LICENCE